Types of Need Based Aid

 WC Need-Based Tuition Grants do not need to be repaid.
 However, the College hopes that recipients will recognize they have incurred an obligation and therefore subsequently contribute as they can to help ensure that the benefits they enjoyed are available to others.

-Students who wish to be considered for Washington College Need-Based Tuition Grants must complete the FAFSA and the WC Institutional Aid Application by the annual published deadline dates.
+Students who wish to be considered for Washington College Need-Based Tuition Grants must complete the FAFSA by the annual published deadline date.

 Federal and State Grants and Scholarships

 The Federal Pell Grant program makes funds available to undergraduate students to attend post-secondary institutions.
 Eligibility is based on financial need, and the application is through the FAFSA.

 The Federal Supplemental Educational Opportunity Grant (SEOG) program provides funds for grants to undergraduate students with great financial need.
 Application is through the normal financial aid application process of Washington College, and the awards are determined by the institution.